mrtnvh/stylelint-value-no-deprecated-custom-properties/README.md

-> [!WARNING]
-> This is still an experimental plugin.
-To use at your discretion.

 # Stylelint Value No Deprecated Custom Properties

 [Stylelint Value No Deprecated Custom Properties] is a [stylelint] rule to disallow usage of